-As another year comes to an end, now is the best time to start preparing for your upcoming reporting requirements.
-These requirements can consist of, but not be limited to, the following:
+As another year comes to an end, now is the best time to start preparing your reporting requirements.
+These requirements consist of (but are not limited to) the following:

 - Business milestones

-You, as a self employed person, should always have your finger on the pulse of your businesses Income and Expenses.
-While you may have an Accountant who will assemble and compile this information into reports for filing and the public review, you are responsible for the details therein.
+Self-employed entrepreneurs should always have their finger on the pulse of your businesses income and expenses.
+An accountant can compile this information into reports for filing and public review, you, however, are responsible for the details therein.
 Let’s touch base on some key points to consider:

 Sales and Revenue